jiko/stopabadcure/_posts/2013-09-24-About-the-committee.md

 Title: About the committee
 ---

 The Stop a Bad Cure Committee currently has 25 members, including me.
 Here are the members, listed alphabetically.
-I want to thank them for jumping on board:

 - **Joe Arthur**, Lee’s Summit
 - **Richard Arthur**, Lee’s Summit